 One more example from a 2017 clinical trial that looked at the timing of meals in healthy 18-22-year-olds: “These results provide evidence that the consumption of food during the circadian evening and/or night, independent of more traditional risk factors such as amount or content of food intake and activity level, plays an important role in body composition.”[ref]

 Finally, let’s sum this up with the first sentence from a study on circadian misalignment and glucose tolerance.
 “Glucose tolerance is lower in the evening and at night than in the morning.”
-Yes, the study goes on to quantify this as being 17% lower glucose tolerance at 8 pm vs 8 am.[ref]
+Yes, the study goes on to quantify this as being 17% lower glucose tolerance at 8 pm vs. 8 am.[ref]

-While this all may sound a bit cut-and-dried, we really are flexible creatures, able to withstand periodically eating at different times without drastic effects.
+While this may sound a bit cut-and-dried, we are flexible creatures, able to withstand periodically eating at different times without drastic effects.
 The bigger picture is the chronic effects of eating at the wrong time, rather than just the one-off change up of our daily eating habits.
 So don’t beat yourself up if you nibble on something at an evening event.
 Just get back on track for the rest of the week.